mia-platform/lc39/.github/issue_template.md

 <!-- Please fill the following sections with the required information.
 Before submitting a new issue, please be sure to have the latest version of lc39 installed on your system and check again if it is already fixed/implemented.
 Thank you for your time! -->
-## The feauture or bug you are proposing
+## The feature or bug you are proposing
 <!-- replace me -->

 ## The description of the bug or the rationale of your proposal